 Independent Schools Inspectorate

-Our boarding facilities consist of three separate boarding houses; The Willows, for Years 3-10; The Oaks, for Years 10-12 and The Cottage for Years 12-13.
+Our International Boarding School facilities consist of three separate boarding houses; The Willows, for Years 3-10; The Oaks, for Years 10-12 and The Cottage for Years 12-13.

 Children for years 3 – 9 reside in the Willows boarding house.
 We have a huge focus on nurturing all of the children within our care, ensuring they feel safe and happy, in our home from home setting.
 Miss Hayley Mosscrop, Willows Boarding Manager, is also part of the schools Pastoral Team; this allows us to establish a full 360-degree view of each individual child, both in school and at the boarding house.